mikedll/yscan8/README.md

+I made this to learn [Laravel](https://laravel.com).

 Trying to install a PHP 7.2 language runtime with PostgreSQL support.

 Don't use [php-build](https://php-build.github.io).
 That project doesn't support building PHP extensions into its PHP builds.
 Use [phpbrew](https://github.com/phpbrew/phpbrew).
+At least not in an easy way.

 I added executable permissions to phpbrew.
 I did call `phpbrew init`, then I sourced the bashrc file recommended by phpbrew.
 I had to copy